mbcrump/mbcrump-blog/_posts/2017-09-20-azure-tips-and-tricks19.md

 StaticAppServicePlan  West US      app     West US                            1  StaticAppServicePlan  Succeeded            StaticResourceGroup  Ready     d1ecc7ac-c1d8-40dc-97d6-2507597e7404
 ```

-We'll create a web app and deploy it using local Git.
+Step 7) We'll create an Azure Web App and deploy it using local Git.

 	az webapp create --name MyQuizApplication --resource-group StaticResourceGroup --plan StaticAppServicePlan --deployment-local-git

 You should see in the output `Local git is configured with url of 'https://mbcrump@myquizapplication.scm.azurewebsites.net/MyQuizApplication.git'` Copy and paste this to your editor of choice.

-We'll need to add azure to our local Git repo and then push the changes.
+Step 8) We'll need to add azure to our local Git repo.

 	git remote add azure https://mbcrump@myquizapplication.scm.azurewebsites.net/MyQuizApplication.git

+Step 9) Push the changes.

 	git push azure master

-Nice!
+Step 10) Nice!
 We can now browse to our [new site](http://myquizapplication.azurewebsites.net/#).

 <img style="border:3px solid #021a40" src="/files/azureappservicequiz.png">